 What is our verdict?

-After five weeks of using Coconut Matter, our test results are as follows (5/5 – love it; 0/5 – hate it):
+After ten months of using Coconut Matter, our test results are as follows (5/5 – love it; 0/5 – hate it):

 Product Name: Mood deodorants

-Product Description: A zero-waste, zero-bad ingredient deodorant for men and women that comes in bio-degradable packaging that actually works and gets you in the mood.
-The price is higher, but would that stop you from changing to a better product?
+Product Description: A zero-waste, zero-bad ingredients deodorant for women and men that actually works.
+The price is higher, but would that stop you from changing to a product that is better for you and for the environment?

 Brand: Coconut Matter